ManoharPasham/dockerfiles/RUN/README.md

 ### RUN

-RUN command will use for install softwares.
-RUN command execute while image creation.
+Run instruction we use to install software, packages and other tasks.
+It runs at the time of image building.